 Your closet does not have to be boring.
-Let it be a reflection of your style and a positive space to start and end your day.
+Let it reflect your style and be a positive space to start and end your day.
 You are much more likely to keep it clean and tidy when it is a space you enjoy.
 Get fancy with a small chandelier to add a touch of elegance.
 Customize a vinyl sticker (sites like Etsy have plenty of options for you to design your own vinyl wall art).
-Paint the walls (a step you would do before moving things back in).
+Paint the walls (a step you would do before moving things back in of course).
 Dedicate a shelf to your mementos like your childhood teddy bear or music box.
 Have some fun making the space your own.

 Explore other Cleaning and Organization Hacks